 Image Credits: meng.co.uk

 The British origin magazine is one of the most popular design and lifestyle magazines you can find.
 It covers topics from interiors to fashion, architecture and travel etc. It was set up in 1996 by a couple of journalists- Alexander Geringer and Tyler Brûlé.
 The very next year, they sold the ownership of the publication to the Time Warner group.
 The magazine went online in 2004 and the online edition has also become quite popular since its inception.
 It does not publish materials from the print edition of the magazine, but covers breaking news on design blogs to follow, art, fashion, travel and architecture.
 Wallpaper, in alliance with Phaidon Press publishes city guide books.

 Architectural Digest, set up in 1920 in NY, has become one of the top most magazines in the realm of interior design.
 Their printed editions sell like hot cakes and the online editions and YouTube channels are also hugely popular.
 Apart from publishing useful stuff on interior design, the magazine also publishes interviews and articles on celebrity lifestyle, travelling, shopping, etc. It has international editions for countries like France, Germany, Latin America, and Spain.

 Image credits: Newraveena.com

 Dwell is among the popular interior décor and lifestyle magazine with a global reader base.
 The magazine was launched back in 2000 and the digital platform was re-launched in 2016.
 It is published just 6 times per year.
-The website contains useful DIY and tour videos, along with great articles on home decor tips and ideas.
+The website contains useful DIY and tour videos, along with great articles on home decor tips and ideas for interior designs in new age choice.
 A section is there in the site for shopping diverse decorative items and gifts.

 Image credits: Pinterest.com